falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 However, what happens if we want to add custom contracts?
 <img src="/assets/composingcontracts/composingcontractsumlwunknowns.png">

 Notice that the root Instrument object contains a 'value' method, which returns its current value.
-In most casses, each class will implement it's own valuation function.
+In most cases, each class will implement it's own valuation function.
 If, tomorrow, we discover a generalization, say Bond and another set of instruments can nicely fit under 'Fixed Income' class, we will either be forced to break the existing hierarchy or ignore the new generalization.

 ### The combinator way
 Peyton-Jones and Eber propose a completely different way of describing these contracts.
 They break up existing contracts into smaller components to find much more general and expressive pieces.
-When  combined, not only do these smaller units describe existing contracts, but are surprisingly effective at describing many custom and ad-hoc contracts.
+When  combined, not only do these smaller units describe existing contracts, but they are surprisingly effective at describing many custom and ad-hoc contracts.

 Here are some examples: